Discover Carolina Beach!

 For lazy beach afternoons, there’s no need to schlep your chairs and umbrella to the sand.
 Pleasure Island Rentals or Tony Silvagni will deliver, set up, and tear down equipment at the nearest beach access across the street from the Inn (the Oyster Shell beach access).
 The chairs and umbrella are of sturdy quality and will enhance your time on the sand.
 A standard set up rental with two chairs and one umbrella costs $30.00 per day.
 During peak summer months, it is recommended that you reserve your chairs prior to arrival.
 Mention that you want to be set up at the Oyster Shell beach access for the best placement.

 A great way to get around the Island during the busy summer months is on two wheels.
-Shore Break is a great place for bike rentals as well as Pleasure Island Rentals and Wheel Fun at the boardwalk.
+Pleasure Island Rentals, Wheel Fun at the boardwalk and Tony Silvagni Rentals are excellent resources for your “Two Wheeler Dealer!”

 Surfing & Paddle Boarding